Cultures, Migrations, Borders - MigBord2014

 Rozita Dimova is Senior Research Fellow in the Department for South Slavic Languages and Cultural Studies (Institute for Slavistics) at Humboldt University – Berlin, working on her habilitation project on borders in southeastern Europe.
 After receiving her PhD in Anthropology at Stanford University in 2004, Dimova was a postdoctoral research fellow at the Max Planck Institute for Social Anthropology in Halle (2004-2006).
 Her fields of specialization include materiality, aesthetics, space, and consumption, migration and transnational regimes of humanitarianism.
 A guest co-editor of the forthcoming issue of History and Anthropology (Winter 2012, vol. 23) entitled Contested Nation-building within the International ‘Order of Things’: Performance, Festivals and Legitimization in South-Eastern Europe, Dimova is currently completing a book manuscript on aesthetics and politics in the Balkans.

-Barak Kalir teaches at the Department of Sociology and Anthropology at the University of Amsterdam.
+Barak Kalir is Associate Professor at the Department of Sociology and Anthropology at the University of Amsterdam.
 He is co-director of the Institute for Migration and Ethnic Studies (IMES) and program director of the two Masters Programmes.
 From 2006 to 2009 he was a post-doc researcher and programme coordinator of the WOTRO/NWO Integrated Programme: Illegal but Licit on transnational flows in Asia.
 He has published several articles and book chapters on the subject of migration, his latest being ‘Uncovering the Legal Cachet of Labor Migration to Israel’ in David and Koslowski (eds.)
 Global Human Smuggling Johns Hopkins University Press (2011).
 His book ‘Latino migrants in the Jewish state: Undocumented lives in Israel.
 Indiana University Press (2010)’ has been nominated for the Book Prize awarded by the Society for Economic Anthropology and has been awarded the highest recommendation at the influential American review Choice.
 Kalir has also co-edited with Malini Sur “Transnational Flows and Permissive Polities: Ethnographies of Human Mobilities in Asia” IIAS Publication Series, Amsterdam UP (2012).
+He is currently directing a 5-year ERC-funded research project on the Social Life of State Deportation Regimes in Spain, Greece, The Netherlands, Ireland, India, Israel and Ecuador.

 FLIP LINDO (m.p.Lindo@uva.nl) - UNIVERSITY OF AMSTERDAM